uesseu/ninwavelets/README.md

 # NinWavelets
 This is a python package for analystic wavelet transform.
 Morlet, Shannon, Generalized Morse(GMW) and so on.
+Generally, CWT is very slow.
+But this is extremely fast for a python package.
-It is based on Numpy or Cuda, and it may be fast especially on Cuda.
+It is based on Numpy or Cupy, and it may be fast especially on Cupy.

 ![My EEG Power!](img/alpha.png)
 This is my alpha band of EEG which was processed by this package.